Astronomical spectroscopy: Gaseous emission nebulae

-In the early years of astronomical spectroscopy, scientists were puzzled by the spectrum of gaseous nebulae.
+In the early years of astronomical spectroscopy, scientists were puzzled by the spectra of gaseous nebulae.
 In 1864 William Huggins noticed that many nebulae showed only emission lines rather than a full spectrum like stars.
 From the work of Kirchhoff, he concluded that nebulae must contain "enormous masses of luminous gas or vapour."
 However, there were several emission lines that could not be linked to any terrestrial element, brightest among them lines at 495.9 nm and 500.7 nm.
 These lines were attributed to a new element, nebulium, until Ira Bowen determined in 1927 that the emission lines were from highly ionised oxygen (O^{+2}).
 These emission lines could not be replicated in a laboratory because they are forbidden lines; the low density of a nebula (one atom per cubic centimetre) allows for metastable ions to decay via forbidden line emission rather than collisions with other atoms.

 Not all emission nebulae are found around or near stars where solar heating causes ionisation.
 The majority of gaseous emission nebulae are formed of neutral hydrogen.
 In the ground state neutral hydrogen has two possible spin states: the electron has either the same spin or the opposite spin of the proton.
 When the atom transitions between these two states, it releases an emission or absorption line of 21 cm.
 This line is within the radio range and allows for very precise measurements: